geparada/NGS_2021_AS/docs/source/advanced_exercises.rst

 Advanced exercises
 ==================

-The number of genes that undergoes through alternative splicing is known to be substantially higher than invertebrates or other metazoans.
-Moreover, the biggest set of regulated AS events are associated with neuronal tissues and are particularly relevant during development of the brain.
-Therefore, you and your bioinformatician friend were excited to try out Whippet with some of the data that is available at `ENCODE <https://www.encodeproject.org>`_.
-You decided that would be interesting to process RNA-seq samples from midbrain to detect alternative splicing events between E10.5 and E14.5.
+The number of genes that undergoes through alternative splicing is substantially higher than invertebrates or other metazoans.
+Moreover, the most extensive set of regulated AS events are associated with neuronal tissues and are particularly relevant during the brain's development.
+Therefore, you and your bioinformatician friend were excited to try out Whippet with some of the available data at `ENCODE <https://www.encodeproject.org>`_..
+You decided that it would be interesting to process RNA-seq samples from midbrain to detect alternative splicing events between E10.5 and E14.5.
 To this end, your bioinformatician friend wrote the following script in bash:

 .. code-block:: bash